CuminAndPotato/PXL-Clock/README.md

-# PXL-Clock
+# PXL Clock

-Welcome to the **PXL-Clock** repository!
+Welcome to the **PXL Clock** repository!
 This repo serves as a central hub for:

+- **Resources for creating custom PXL Clock applications**
 - **Issue tracking** and **idea proposals** (hardware, software, use cases, features)
-- **Resources for creating custom PXL-Clock applications**

-We’re excited to see what the community will build around the PXL-Clock.
+We’re excited to see what the community will build around the PXL Clock.
 Below you’ll find everything you need to get started.

 <p align="center">
   <a href="https://pxlclock.com">